Alonso-del-Arte/chess/doc/Variants.md

 3. Qxd7#

 This is from another game I played against Lichess.
 I was very amazed to win so quickly against Lichess on level 4.
+I am amazed every time I win on Level 4 in this variant.

+1. a3 Nf6
+2. e4 d5
+3. Bb5+ c6
+4. Nh3 e6
+5. Ng5 Bb4
+6. Nxf7# 1-0

+For this next variant, I routinely win on level 4.

 ## Antichess